 Here’s the seller’s description:

 “1956 Ford Ranch Wagon, 292 V8 (said to be original), automatic, manual steering and drum brakes.
-This Wagon came from California about 10 years ago, Fords version of the Chevy Nomad, these 2 doors are getting harder and harder to find in this condition, it was purchased from an 80-year-old gentleman in the Chicago area where he did a partial restoration on it.
+This Wagon came from California about 10 years ago, Ford’s version of the Chevy Nomad, these 2 doors are getting harder and harder to find in this condition, it was purchased from an 80-year-old gentleman in the Chicago area where he did a partial restoration on it.
 I bought it last year after it was sitting for a few years, it has a new battery, new alternator, new belt, new spark plugs, rebuilt carb., updated ignition wiring, newer horn, newer AM/FM radio with CD and MP3 port, new front speakers, new rear speakers, new carpet and has been detailed and hand waxed.
 It runs and drives like it should and I have driven it about 100 miles around the local area.
 This is not a perfect vehicle, but is a good driver quality classic and is a fun great looking wagon.
 You can leave it as it is or take it to the next level, it still could use some TLC here and there.
 The last 2 pictures in this ad show the current NADA and Hagerty Values for this Wagon.
 You can email, call or text … texting is the quickest way to get me, I work a lot.
-If I don’t pick-up I will return all serious inquiries, my cell is (812) 204-6zero4zero.
 Thanks for looking“